miki151/keeperrl_wiki/index.md

 [MainPage](/keeperrl_wiki/ "wikilink")

 <img align="center" src="logo-big.png">
-A mixture between a Real Time Strategy game, where you manage a dungeon and a rogue-like where you take one character or a party of characters from your dungeon on an assault of enemy tribes
+A mixture between a Real Time Strategy game, where you manage a dungeon and a rogue-like where you take one character or a party of characters from your dungeon on an assault of enemy tribes.
 <h1 align="center">KeeperRL Community Wiki - Main Page</h1>
 <hr>
 <br/>